Tsangares/Probecard/README.md

 ## How do I update the git repo?

-Either contact one of the contributers of the repo to gain permission to push commits to the repo.
+Please contact one of the contributers of the repo to gain permission to push commits to the repo.

-Without permission from the contributers simply fork this repo with your gihub account and make changes to your local copy.
+You can still make changes to this code without permission from the contributers.
+Simply fork the repo with your gihub account and make changes to your personal copy.
 If the changes seem beneficial to all then create a pull request on this repo for us a merge your changes.

 ## How do I update the pip package?

-S
 Please follow my instructions here: https://gist.github.com/Tsangares/43dec5fe55447848c459224ee3f2c9f7

 Or read the pypi manual https://packaging.python.org/